Rohini-232/Java-Code-Snippets/README.md

 7. Implement a program to find greatest of two numbers
 8. Implement a program which shows the different String Methods
 9. Implement a Program using Loops
-10.Implement a program using Switch Cases
+10. Implement a program using Switch Cases
-11.Implement a program to swap two numbers 12.Implement a program to calculate sum of array elements 13.Implement a program to check given number is prime or not 14.Implement a program to check given number is prime or not using MathSqrt method 15.Implements a Program to check given string is palindrome or not
+11. Implement a program to swap two numbers
+12. Implement a program to calculate sum of array elements
+13. Implement a program to check given number is prime or not
+14. Implement a program to check given number is prime or not using MathSqrt method
+15. Implements a Program to check given string is palindrome or not